Chuxiong City

+Chuxiong City borders Lufeng to the east, Shuangbai County to the south, Nanhua County and Jingdong County to the west, and Mouding County to the north.

 Geography

 Chuxiong is about 127 km west of Yunnan's capital of Kunming on highway GZ65.
 Chuxiong City is nestled between mountain ranges on all sides in a plateau region at 5800 ft.
 Chuxiong City has a population of 130,000 inhabitants and the entire Chuxiong Prefecture has an estimated 2,542,530 inhabitants.

 Chuxiong is located between Kunming and Dali, with Dali about 140 km west of Chuxiong and Kunming about 120 km to the east.
 Lijiang is about a six-hour drive from Chuxiong, and Lugu Lake is about 11 hours north, on the Sichuan border.

 Administrative divisions

 Chuxiong City has 12 towns and 3 townships.